morgharrisx/fullstack-3/project-doc.md

 ### Team Structure and roles

+As a team, we all worked collaboratively on both the frontend and backend, ensuring that everyone gained exposure to all aspects of the project.
+Each team member contributed to the development of a specific endpoint and component, and we often utilized pair programming to enhance our coding practices and problem-solving skills.

 #### Frontend Developers

 - Build the user interface using HTML, CSS, and JavaScript and React Bootstrap